lumyslinski/app_projects/net_core_angular/README.md

   }
 }
 ```
-Remember to set up this file in main directory (src/ImageApp/) before You proceed with docker.
+Remember to set up this file in main directory (src/ImageApp/) before You start the project or build it via docker.

 # References/sources:
 - This project is based on the https://github.com/bleenco/ngx-uploader with original lightbox https://lokeshdhakar.com/projects/lightbox2/